 The hardware required for this portable Linux OS is very unbelievably low.
 You can fire up your machine with Knoppix if your system has a RAM of 500 MB.
 And the disk space is an optional choice as we will use the live USB method.
 By default, it uses the LXDE desktop environment, but you can use any other DE on your system as well.

 10. SliTaz Portable Linux OS

 The SliTaz Linux OS is totally for the type of computer setups that have very old hardware.
 You can fire up your old laptop or notebook with this handy and compact Linux distro with only a little over 192MB RAM.

-This secure and open-source Linux OS has a very unique, simple, and classic Openbox desktop environment.
-This setup ensures that the DE is not using a huge number of system resources.
+This secure and open-source Linux OS has a unique, simple, and classic Openbox desktop environment.
+This setup ensures that the DE is not using many system resources.

 A portable Linux OS might be helpful if your system hardware has a low configuration.
 All the above-mentioned operating systems are open-source and Linux kernel-based.
 Most of the above-mentioned distributions are also compatible with Pi boards.
 In the entire post, we have seen a brief illustration and overview of the most used and easy-to-use portable Linux operating systems.